Change Password

 • Depth-first Search (DFS): NS consists of nodes sequentially searched at increasing distances from the start node.
 E.g., NS(u) = s4, s5, v of size k = 3 in the graph above.

-The BFS and DFS strategies play a key role in producing embeddings that reflect homophily or structural equivalence between nodes:
+BFS and DFS strategies play a key role in generating node embeddings that capture either homophily or structural equivalence:

-• The neighborhoods sampled by BFS lead to embeddings that correspond closely to structural equivalence.
-By restricting search to nearby nodes, BFS obtains a microscopic view of the neighborhood which is often sufficient to characterize the local topology.
+• BFS samples nodes that are close to the starting node, resulting in embeddings that emphasize structural equivalence.
+This approach provides a detailed, microscopic view of the local neighborhood, which is often sufficient to characterize the local topology.

 Node2Vec Framework